 The Conservancy offers pleasant and exclusive tours in a pristine environment, with a rich and diverse wildlife population of both predators and herbivores, including Mara’s famous big cats and many elephants.
 Rhinos and wild dogs have also been sighted, and it is becoming a very viable habitat for these two highly endangered species, given the right sort of protection through sensitive tourism development.

-Established in 2016, Nashulai is a Maasai founded, directed, and run conservancy protecting a critical migratory corridor and wild elephant nursery.
-It covers 6,000 acres and has 71 landowners.
+Nashulai Maasai Conservancy was established in 2016, It covers 10,000 acres and has 195 landowners.
+We have one tourism partner, Oldarpoi Mara Camp.
+Nashulai is a Maasai-founded, directed, and run conservancy protecting a critical migratory corridor and wild elephant nursery.

 Ol Kinyei Conservancy